 Courses Taught

-ENV E 320 Designing Solutions for Environmental Problems Description: Human interaction with the land, water and air environment; environmental pollution; role of engineering in solving environmental problems.
+Description: Human interaction with the land, water and air environment; environmental pollution; role of engineering in solving environmental problems.
 Text: Environmental Science: Toward a Sustainable Future, Wright and Boorse, 13rd Ed.
-Videos of student projects: Avoiding single-use plastic in grocery packaging Salton Sea water quality improvement Bagasse alternative to single-use packaging |
+Examples of student projects: Protecting homes from wildfire Reducing energy for Bitcoin Sanitation for homeless encampments Removing microplastics from stormwater Mitigating Tijuana River sediment pollution Avoiding single-use plastic in grocery packaging Salton Sea water quality improvement Bagasse alternative to single-use packaging |

 ENV E 355 Environmental Engineering Description: Causes and effects of environmental problems and engineering methods to control them; introduction to Environmental Engineering.
 Text: Introduction to Environmental Engineering and Science, Masters and Ela, 3rd Ed.
 How to work example problems and homework problems in this course (links to YouTube videos).
 ENV E 363 Environmental Engineering Laboratory Description: Analysis of natural waters and wastewaters, sampling and analysis of hazardous environmental pollutants, and techniques to analyze solid waste.
 Text: Chemistry for Environmental Engineering and Science by Sawyer, C.N., McCarty, P.L., Parkin, G.F., McGraw Hill, 5th edition, 2003.
 Service Learning in Spring 2016 through the SAGE Project. |

-ENVE 555 Sustainable Water and Sanitation Systems Description: Graduate and undergraduate level course in sustainable approaches to addressing local and global issues in water supply and sanitation.
+Description: Graduate and undergraduate level course in sustainable approaches to addressing local and global issues in water supply and sanitation.
 Topics covered include water supply, wastewater reuse and recovery, and solid waste management, and the course provides the engineering tools necessary to carry out basic design of water delivery, treatment, and sewage disposal systems in developing communities and rural communities in the US.
-Text: Field Guide to Environmental Engineering for Development Workers, Mihelcic et al., ASCE Press |
+Text: Field Guide to Environmental Engineering for Development Workers, Mihelcic et al., ASCE Press Students are encouraged to watch: Meet Mr. Toilet |

-ENV E 648 Biological Processes and Bioremediation Engineering Description: Engineering principles and design of biological processes used in wastewater and bioremediation treatment technologies.
-Multiple textbooks and papers used.
-ENV E 647 Physical & Chemical Processes for Water Pollution Control Description: Engineering principles and design of physical and chemical processes used in water and wastewater treatment.
+Description: Engineering principles and design of physical and chemical processes used in water and wastewater treatment.
 Text: Water Treatment: Principles and Design, 3rd Ed., MWH.
-Crittenden et al. Field trip: Pure Water Demonstration Project for Indirect Potable Water Reuse. |
+Crittenden et al. Field trip: Pure Water Demonstration Project for Indirect Potable Water Reuse.
+Fall 2024 Team Projects: Water Reuse: Tijuana River Pure Water Project ENV E 648 Biological Processes and Bioremediation Engineering Description: Engineering principles and design of biological processes used in wastewater and bioremediation treatment technologies.
+Multiple textbooks and papers used. |

 PREVIOUS: